mi2rl/DONT/README_ENG.md

-* GUI Window
+* GUI

   <p align="center"><img src='./imgs/GUI_eng.png' width="50%" height="50%"></p><br>
   * Run/pause the classifier by 'Start'/'Pause' button

     * The result from action classifier will be shown

-  * Switch ON monitoring mode using 'Camera' button
+  * Turn on Webcam display in live using 'Camera' button
   <br>

-* Run the Windows Software using EXE file
+* Run Windows (EXE) App

-  * Unzip a downloaded file, then run "DONT.exe"
+  * Unzip a downloaded .zip file, then run "DONT.exe"

     <p align="center"><img src='./imgs/screenshot.png' width="80%" height="80%"></p><br>

-* When the monitoring mode is on, other buttons are deactivated (Terminate monitoring mode and press the buttons)
+* When Webcam display window is activated, other buttons are deactivated (Terminate Webcam display mode and press the buttons)

-* **If the webcam is not ready, the software does NOT work.**
+* **If the webcam is not ready, the software does NOT work properly.**

 <br>